-My hope is to make counselling less daunting and more accessible to all in a relaxed, calm and welcoming environment.
-I take an unassuming, real and empathic approach.
+Firstly, I would like to recognise how difficult and daunting it can be to acknowledge that you might be struggling and then moving onto the next step of reaching out for support.
+That is why my hope is to make counselling less daunting and more accessible in a relaxed, calm and welcoming environment.
+I take an unassuming, warm and empathic approach.
 Building a therapeutic relationship with you is at the centre of all that I do.
 It is important that you feel safe enough to be able to talk about the topics that might be difficult for you to bring up.

 I am a fully qualified counsellor (Adv.Dip MSc BA hons), and trained on an accredited course by the NCS (The National Counselling Society).
 I am an integrative counsellor, meaning that I draw from a variety of different approaches creating a holistic perspective and allowing me to support clients experiencing a wide range of different issues.

-My service: I provide affordable counselling and I also have some spaces for concessions on request.
+My service: I do my best to keep my fees as reasonable as possible and I also have some spaces for concessions on request.
 I offer a free initial consultation either by phone or in person.
 This allows us to start building a relationship before we fully embark on the counselling journey.

 This consultation is absolutely non-committal with no pressure to continue if you don’t feel that it is right.
 It is important that you find the right therapist for you and are comfortable with your choice.

-I work with a diverse range of clients and I also specialise in working young people as well as having knowledge and understanding in the area of adoption.
+I work with a diverse range of clients and I also specialise in working young people.

 I am a member of the British Association for Counselling and Psychotherapy (BACP), meaning I practice under their code of ethics and work in a transparent way.